zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/facebook.md

 ### Page Source

-The **Page Source** creates a Dynamic Content source from one of the Facebook pages which the [oAuth authenticated](../../auths-manager#facebook-oauth-driver) account has access to.
+The **Page Source** creates a Dynamic Content source from one of the Facebook pages which the [OAuth authenticated](../../auths-manager#facebook-oauth-driver) account has access to.

 {% image %}
 ![Facebook Source Configuration](/assets/ytp/sources/fb-config.webp)